“How we spend our days is, of course, how we spend our lives,” says author Annie Dillard.

 - Daily time for reading, music, natural meditation, etc. whichever is essential to his spiritual development.

-Another example comes from a different stage of life: an elderly woman who recently started to arrange the last part of her life with a remarkably realistic poise and maturity.
+Another example is from a different stage of life: An elderly woman who recently started to arrange the last part of her life with a remarkably realistic poise and maturity.
 She took measures to avoid possible financial hurdles, sorted out her inheritance, made the necessary legal arrangements, simplified her house and distributed her particular belongings to her close ones.
 Furthermore, she astonishingly completed the necessary procedures for her funeral.
-One day she said in all simplicity : “ I want to be tranquil in the last part of my life.
+One day she said in all simplicity : “ I want to be serene in the last part of my life.
 Though I’m still in good health, I can see the effects of aging on my body…my aim is to be ready for death, to be well-prepared for the deliverance of my soul lightly…and when the time comes, I wish to depart swiftly and easily, without leaving behind any heaviness, or unfinished work for my family. ”

 Duygu Bruce